-With so many useful features, a fresh and 2023-suited look, an amazing chat tool, and great intuitiveness, it’s coming in as a very strong candidate to become your ClientVenue substitute.
+With so many useful features, a fresh and 2023-suited look, an amazing chat tool, and great intuitiveness, it’s coming in as a very strong candidate to become your #1 software.

-You can collect payments using Stripe or bank transfers, issue quotes, invoices, send out payment requests, chat with your clients, send private messages to your team, give your clients a professional-looking space to order your services, and more.
+Besides just setting up your services, you can collect payments using Stripe or bank transfers, issue quotes, invoices, send out payment requests, chat with your clients, send private messages to your team, give your clients a professional-looking space to order your services, and even more.

 Add to that its super affordable prices and you may start to question reality.

 But, to bring you back to planet Earth.

 Free Starter: the ideal plan for anyone on a budget or simply wanting to test the software without having to worry about time limitations.
 And that’s because Zendo’s Starter plan is entirely free for small teams of up to two agents.
 But don’t worry, just because it’s free, it doesn’t mean it’s bad.
 It includes all the essential features that make selling services and client management as easy as a pie.

 Growth: if two team members are not enough for you, Zendo offers a Growth plan that comes with all the Starter plan features and functionalities, and some cherries on top, such as a custom domain connection, additional automations to further ease your work processes, and unlimited access to subscriptions!
 The Growth plan costs $23 per user, per month, i.e. $276 per year for one user.